Sarah-Specialist/PFcalculator/README.md

 * Authors and acknowledgement

 ## Introduction
 This is my individual project for the SkillsUnion/NTU Software Developer Immersive course.
 I have created a PaO2/FiO2 calculator based on my experience in healthcare.
-This tool helps physician understand the patient’s lung condition and oxygenation status.
+This tool helps physicians understand the patient’s lung condition and oxygenation status.
 This is typically used for patients with acute respiratory distress syndrome (ARDS).
 The PaO2/FiO2 calculator features all the following:
 - input validation
 - mathematics calculation
 - mouseover event